sheroo1994/sheroo1994/README.md

 - 👋 Hi, I’m @sheroo1994
-- 👀 I’m interested in how to code
+- 👀 I’m interested in to code
-- 🌱 I’m currently searching how to start
+nvm
 - 💞️ I’m looking to collaborate on the way to start coding
 - 📫 How to reach me sherogaber164@gmail.com